Structures in compressible magnetoconvection and the nature of umbral dots: Context and objectives

 \subsection{Objectives}

-Despite the impressive achievements of these state of the art simulations, some differences between the detailed properties of observed and simulated umbral dots remain (cf.~\citealp{Bharti+:UDsimu}).
-Even more important differences remain, however, between the nature of magnetoconvective structures in idealized models on the one hand, and in observed or simulated sunspots on the other.
-These differences include the contrast between the observed localized patchy downflows next to UDs vs.\ the lack thereof around small scale convective columns in experiments; the persistent character of convective columns vs.\ the limited lifetimes of UDs; as well as the lack of clear signs of flux separation in observed or simulated sunspots.
+Despite the impressive achievements of these state-of-the-art simulations, some differences between the detailed properties of observed and simulated umbral dots remain (cf.~\citealp{Bharti+:UDsimu}).
+Even more important differences persist, however, between the nature of magnetoconvective structures in idealized models, on the one hand, and in observed or simulated sunspots, on the other.
+These differences include the contrast between the observed localized patchy downflows next to UDs vs.\ the lack thereof around SSC columns in experiments and the persistent character of convective columns vs.\ the limited lifetimes of UDs.

 We cannot claim a satisfactory understanding of magnetoconvection in sunspots until the origins of these differences are properly elucidated and a convincing link between convective columns and UDs is forged.
 For this, there is a need to bridge the gap between the idealized models and the realistic simulations.
-As a first step in this process, in this paper we construct an idealized magnetoconvection model where, however, we relax certain constraints employed in earlier idealized models such as \cite{Weiss+:fluxsep} to bring the model closer to solar conditions.
-Specifically \begin{list}{--}{} \item We consider a two-layer model wherein the convectively unstable fluid is bounded by a stable layer from above. \item We use open lower boundary conditions. \item We employ a subgrid closure scheme to account for the effects of small-scale turbulent transport. \item The overall stratification chosen, while politropic for simplicity, is selected to be reasonably similar to the actual solar case. \item Finally, we use a novel numerical scheme, the BGK-MHD scheme that is particularly well suited for the capture of near-discontinuities in the flow like the current sheets characteristic of magnetoconvection.
-This admits a satisfactory reproduction of structural details despite the relatively low resolution used for the computation of a larger number of cases, as needed in parametric studies. \end{list}
+As a first step in this process, in this paper we constructed an idealized magnetoconvection model where, however, we relaxed certain constraints employed in earlier idealized models such as \cite{Weiss+:fluxsep} to bring the model closer to solar conditions.
+These were: \begin{list}{--}{} \item a two-layer model wherein the convectively unstable fluid is bounded by a stable layer from above; \item open lower boundary conditions; \item a subgrid closure scheme to account for the effects of small-scale turbulent transport; \item overall stratification, while polytropic for simplicity, to be reasonably similar to the actual solar case; \item a novel numerical scheme, the Bhatnagar-Gross-Krook-MHD (BGK-MHD) scheme that is based on gas-kinetic theory.
+We implemented a numerical solver for the induction equation in addition to the BGK Navier-Stokes equations (BGK-NS) solver developed by \cite{tian2007}.
+The BGK gas-kinetic scheme is particularly well suited to the capture of near-discontinuities in the plasma flows.
+This admits a satisfactory stabilization of transition from initial perturbation to fully developed turbulent convection. \end{list}